Venom-443/Scratch/README.md

 # Scratch
 Scratch Game Project

+To play:

+Download the ".sb3" file posted, go to https://scratch.mit.edu/projects/editor/ In the upper left hand corner of the Scratch website, click "File", click "Load from Computer", then find the file you downloaded and select it
+Next in the top right of the Scratch website, click the expand button located under "Sign in", this should expand the game.
+Then click the green flag to play.

+Game Description:

 Do you like trolling your friends?
 Watching them get angered by a basic game with a simple objective?
 Then this is a game for you!
 A simple fun game that involves you (a green ball) four pieces of deliciously baked bread in the corners, and a dream...
 ...Oh yeah and a few angry Ducks hoarding the bread...